-- o have simple rectangular plans

-- o have doors restricted to single car width

-- have a roof form which is gabled or hipped with roof pitch equal or less than that of the main dwelling

-- o be detached from the existing house

-- o be set to the rear of the dwelling, and
+- have a roof form which is gabled or hipped with roof pitch equal or less than that of the main dwelling, - o be detached from the existing house, - o be set to the rear of the dwelling, and - be constructed of materials of simple character i.e. weatherboards, vertical shiplap boards and corrugated metal roof sheeting

-· Carports should:
+Carports should:

-- be of timber frame construction
+- be of timber frame construction,

-- o standard proprietary steel frame carports and garages are not appropriate

-- have a roof pitch slightly lower than that of the main building generally 25° skillion rooflines are generally not appropriate
+- have a roof pitch slightly lower than that of the main building (generally 25° skillion rooflines are generally not appropriate),

-- be detached from the existing house, and
+- be detached from the existing house,

-- be set to the rear of the dwelling
+- be set to the rear of the dwelling, and

+- standard proprietary steel frame carports and garages are not appropriate.